studioplaynl/ARTWORLD_client/devlog.md

 June 9 2023
 Code cleanup AVATAR_BASE_SIZE from constants.js

-Clicking friend in itemsBar takes you instide the friends home in the correct position.
+Clicking friend in itemsBar takes you inside the friends home in the correct position.
 Should we be taken next to the house though?

 MailBox: ArtMail: clicking it, takes us to the home of the sender where the art is.
 (one problem: when the art work is hidden? => so should this be opening the artwork?